You’re competent and committed. Take your career to the next level by registering as a Chartered Professional Engineer (CPEng).

 - Be reassessed at least every 6 years to maintain your CPEng registration.

 You don’t need to be a member of Engineering New Zealand to apply.

 Fees and Charges (excl GST)

 First-time assessment $1,565.00 ($1,215.00 with mutual recognition)

 Equivalent knowledge assessment $1,175.00 (if you don't have a Washington Accord qualification)

 How to apply

 You can apply to be a Chartered Professional Engineer through our member area online.
-If you're not an Engineering New Zealand member, and you don't want to join, contact us to be given access to the online assessment.
+Engineering New Zealand members will already have access.
+If you're not an Engineering New Zealand member, you can join.
+If you don't want to become and member, please contact us.

 Your application needs to include: